hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

-Figure 14 [(Zhang et al., 2019)][lookahead_paper] gives the plot of test accuracy vs. mini-batch iterations on epoch 65, where fast weights are marked in blue solid lines (inner iterations) and slow weights are marked in the green dashed line (outer iterations).
+Figure 14 [(Zhang et al., 2019)][lookahead_paper] gives the plot of test accuracy vs. mini-batch iterations on epoch 65, where fast weights (inner iterations) are marked in blue solid lines and slow weights (outer iterations) are marked in the green dashed line.

 ![Test accuracy, slow weights vs. fast weights of Lookahead]({{ '/assets/images/slow_vs_fast_weights_test_error.png' | relative_url }})

 Figure 14.
 Test accuracy, slow weights vs. fast weights of Lookahead.
 Source: [Zhang et al. (2019)][lookahead_paper]

-Mini-batch iterations, which update fast weights, are expectedly reducing the training loss, as the purpose of optimization in the training.
+Mini-batch iterations, which update fast weights, are expected to reduce the training loss, as it is the purpose of optimization in neural network training.
 On the other hand, as shown in Figure 14, when it is close to the convergence, updating the fast weights may more likely hurt the test accuracy, while slow weights help regain the predictive performance.